mayadata-io/oep-e2e-gcp/master-plan.md

-## File .master-plan.yaml
+# File .master-plan.yaml

-This file would contain all the desired/known test cases for OEP platform.
-The schema of this file
+The `.master-plan.yaml` file would contain all the desired/known test cases for OEP platform.
+From this file detailed testcases would be derived.
+Testcases will be kept in the repo and would have a unique id `tcid` prefixed.
+The excerpt of the file shown below, format has been kept similar to K8S CR.

 ```kind: MasterPlan